Toggle menu

 • whether the person was of a particular religion or belief.

-The Environmental Health team will not provide any financial assistance to arrange a funeral, but will make the arrangements and use an undertaker appointed by the service.
+Environmental Health will not provide any financial assistance to arrange a funeral, but will make the arrangements and use an undertaker appointed by the service.

 The following table contains details of the public health funerals carried out over the last few years.